charder001/Project-Tech/README.md

 4. Open your browser and navigate to "localhost:3007", this will bring you to the homepage

-5. Message me if you'd like the full project to connect your mongoDB database.
+5. Add a .env file and connect to your own MongoDB Database.
+Message me if you need any more info regarding this step.

 ## Usage